lima1/sttkit/README.md

 multi-sample analyses (technical replicates and treatment/control pairs).

 The main purpose of this effort is to implement best practices that can be launched in automated pipelines.
-If further provides converter functions that make it easier to use methods implemented in different workspaces.
+It further provides converter functions that make it easier to use methods implemented in different workspaces.

 ## Installation